Mithun-1431/aviator-jekyll-template/_documentation/authentication.md

   - name:
     content:
 content_markdown: |-
   You need to be authenticated for all API requests.
 Adding a line-1 by Mithun Prabhakara.
 Adding-line-2.
 Adding-line-3.
 Adding-line-4.
+Line created after creating   the  branch "Mithun-Created-Branch" in GitHub.

   You can generate an API key in your developer dashboard.

   Add the API key to all requests as a GET parameter.